Usage for Beginners¶

 Loading DXF Files¶

-ezdxf supports loading ASCII and binary DXF files from a file:
+ezdxf supports loading ASCII and binary DXF documents from a file:

 doc = ezdxf.readfile(filename)